 The Nepal government closed all schools in mid March with almost no time between the declaration and implementation.
 All exams were cancelled.
 All children had to return to their home villages and be isolated with family.
 No-one is allowed to mix and travel to food and medicine shops are the only outings allowed.
 Almost all our Hetauda children were therefore sent home but Prasant, our country director, is in contact with each family wherever possible and they know to contact him if they run into difficulties over food, money or health.
 Almost nobody has been allowed to work except those in key roles as in the UK but Prasant was worried that those families whose earners were labourers might run short.
 There is no social security but the government has supplied food aid to people.
 However, the system only provides such aid to people registered in a particular district.
 If you live in Makwanpur but were originally registered elsewhere and have migrated to Hetauda area for work, then there is no relief available, even if someone has been in work in the area for years and paid tax.

 Prasant kept 8 children on site who have no family to go to.
-He and his wife are caring for these, together with a few staff who chose to remain.
-As the new school year has now begun, they are now doing online lessons, but the majority of those sent home will not be able to access this because they have no internet or devices in their home villages and no money to pay for such things.
+He and his wife are cared for these, together with a few staff who chose to remain.
+As the new school year began, they are started online lessons, but the majority of those sent home werel not be able to access this because they had no internet or devices in their home villages and no money to pay for such things.
 Prasant will ensure they get catch up tuition once school does resume.
-He has not been given any date for this to happen as yet.
-So there is very limited contact with the majority of the children and the sponsorship staff are also on lockdown at home, so no messages can be passed on to the children.

 The Khairang Bethany School has been closed.
 Prasant is in communication with staff in Khairang and says the food shortage is beginning to be an issue but this is a relatively normal situation for the people at this time of year.
 Most families have kitchen gardens and are used to foraging in the jungle for foodstuffs, which is allowed.
 As soon as school reopens we will be able to send up the usual school meal rations.
 This is proving difficult due to the monsoon but our staff are doing everything they can to get food to the Khairang.
 Food prices in Nepal have risen steeply but there generally seems to be enough to buy if you can afford it.